Who's who at Farm Cormwall.

 Chair

-As Chair of Trustees of Farm Cornwall, and having been involved for 25 years, I passionately believe in the Charity and the work it does in offering invaluable support to people in the rural community.
-It is quite unique within the farming support network and this continues to be recognised nationally.
+Richard is Chair of Trustees of Farm Cornwall and has been involved with the charity for 25 years.
+He is a strong advocate for the organisation and the invaluable support it provides to people within the rural community.
+Farm Cornwall is unique within the farming support network and continues to receive national recognition for its work.

-In my day job I run a mixed farming operation with dairy, beef, cereals and a potato growing and packing operation and have leadership roles in other farming related organisations.
+Alongside his role with the charity, Richard runs a mixed farming operation including dairy, beef, cereals, and a potato growing and packing enterprise.
+He also holds leadership roles in a number of other farming-related organisations.

-Our current restructuring will produce an organisation fit and ready for the future and better able to deal with the never-ending challenges faced by those living in rural communities.
+Richard is committed to ensuring the charity continues to evolve, with the current restructuring helping to create an organisation that is fit for the future and better equipped to respond to the ongoing challenges faced by those living and working in rural communities.

 Jenny Olds